stefanprodan/gh-actions-demo/README.md

 <img src="https://raw.githubusercontent.com/stefanprodan/gh-actions-demo/master/docs/screens/weave-cloud-webhook.png">

-Now that my workloads are running in both namespaces I want to automate the deployment is such a way that every time I push to the master branch the resulting image should run on staging and every time I do a GitHub release the production workload will be updated.
+Now that my workloads are running in both namespaces I want to automate the deployment in such a way that every time I push to the master branch the resulting image would run on staging and every time I do a GitHub release the production workload would be updated.

 Weave Cloud Deploy allows you to define automated deployment polices based on container image tags.
 These policies can be specified using annotations on the deployment YAML.